Secondary science excursions and incursions | Stages 4-6

 Human impacts and introduced species excursion

 Students observe and identify introduced plants and animals affecting Sydney bushland ecosystems.
-Students conduct a comparative study of two sites to quantify and quality the environmental impact of invasive weeds and evaluate current management approaches.
+Students conduct a comparative study of two sites to quantify and assess the environmental impact of invasive weeds and evaluate current management approaches.

 Earth's resources and human impacts excursion